jboz/hexagonal-quarkus/infra/default-infra/README.md

 # Infrastructure part

-Ports implementations like database, rest clients
+Ports implementations like database, rest clients, ...

+## Testing

+Test the serialization and deserialization with integration tests, wiremock, in-memory database.